Skip to Content

 What is the difference between Paint and Pinto horses?

-Can a Paint Horse have blue eyes?
+Can Paint Horses have blue eyes?

 How do I register a Paint Horse?